-For each You must submit a You must submit the report 1.
-Existing non-emergency, non-black start stationary RICE 100≤HP≤500 located at a major source of HAP; existing non-emergency, non-black start stationary CI RICE >500 HP located at a major source of HAP; existing non- Compliance report from any emission limitations or operating limitations that apply to you, a statement that there were no deviations from the emission limitations or i.
-Semiannually according to the requirements in §63.6650(b)(1)-(5) for engines that are not limited use stationary RICE subject to numerical emission emergency 4SRB stationary 1 01 limitations; and RICE >500 HP located at a major source of HAP; existing non-emergency, non-black start stationary CI RICE >300 HP located at an area source of HAP; new or reconstructed non-emergency stationary RICE >500 HP located at a major source of HAP; and new or reconstructed non-emergency 4SLB stationary RICE 250≤HP≤500 located at a major source of HAP CEMS and CPMS, was out- of-control, as specified in §63.8(c)(7), a statement that there were not periods during which the CMS was out-of- ii.
-Annually according to the requirements in §63.6650(b)(6)-(9) for engines that are limited use stationary RICE subject to numerical emission limitations. from any emission limitation or operating limitation i.
-Semiannually according to the requirements in §63.6650(b). c.
-If you had a malfunction during the reporting period, the information in \$63.6650(c)(4). i.
+For each You must submit a The report must contain You must submit the report 1.
+Existing non-emergency, non-black start stationary RICE 100≤HP≤500 located at a major source of HAP; existing non-emergency, non-black start stationary CI RICE >500 HP located at a major source of HAP; existing non-emergency 4SRB stationary RICE >500 HP located at a major source of HAP; existing non- emergency, non-black start stationary CI RICE >300 HP located at an area source of HAP; new or reconstructed non-emergency stationary RICE >500 HP located at a major source of HAP; and new or reconstructed non- emergency 4SLB stationary RICE 250≤HP≤500 located at a major source of HAP Compliance report were no periods during which the i.
+Semiannually according to the requirements in §63.6650(b)(1)-(5) for engines that are not limited use stationary RICE subject to numerical emission limitations; and ii.
+Annually according to the requirements in §63.6650(b)(6)-(9) for engines that are limited use stationary RICE subject to numerical emission limitations. i.
 Semiannually according to the requirements in §63.6650(b).
-2. New or reconstructed non- emergency stationary RICE that combusts landfill gas or digester gas equivalent to 10 percent or more of the gross heat input on an annual basis 1 i.
-Annually, according to the requirements in \$63.6650.

-digester gas, is equivalent to 10 percent or more of the gross heat input on an annual basis; and b.
+\$63.6650(e); or c.
+If you had a malfunction during the reporting period, the information in §63.6650(c)(4). i.
+Semiannually according to the requirements in §63.6650(b).
+2. New or reconstructed non- emergency stationary RICE that combusts landfill gas or digester gas equivalent to 10 percent or more of the gross heat input on an annual basis Report a.
+The fuel flow rate of each fuel and the heating values that were used in your calculations, and you must demonstrate that the percentage of heat input provided by landfill gas or digester gas, is equivalent to 10 percent or more of the gross heat input on an annual basis; and i.
+Annually, according to the requirements in §63.6650. b.
 The operating limits provided in your federally enforceable permit, and any deviations from these limits; and i.
 See item 2.a.i. c.
 Any problems or errors suspected with the meters. i.
-See item 2.a.i. report compliance demonstration, if i.
+See item 2.a.i.
+Compliance report a.
+The results of the annual compliance demonstration, if conducted during the reporting period. i.
 Semiannually according to the requirements in §63.6650(b)(1)-(5).
-4. Emergency stationary RICE that operate or are contractually obligated to be available for more than 15 hours per year for the purposes specified in §63.6640(f)(2)(ii) and (iii) or that operate for the purposes specified in §63.6640(f)(4)(ii) Report i. annually according to the requirements in §63.6650(h)(2)-(3).
+4. Emergency stationary RICE that operate or are contractually obligated to be available for more than 15 hours per year for the purposes specified in §63.6640(f)(2)(ii) and (iii) or that operate for the purposes specified in §63.6640(f)(4)(ii) Report a.
+The information in §63.6650(h)(1) i. annually according to the requirements in §63.6650(h)(2)-(3).